Constantinople: 527–565: Constantinople in the Age of Justinian

-The emperor Justinian I (527–565) was known for his successes in war, for his legal reforms and for his public works.
+The Emperor Justinian I (527–565) was greatly respected for his successes in war, for his legal reforms and for his public works.
 It was from Constantinople that his expedition for the reconquest of the former Diocese of Africa set sail on or about 21 June 533.
 Before their departure, the ship of the commander Belisarius was anchored in front of the Imperial palace, and the Patriarch offered prayers for the success of the enterprise.
 After the victory, in 534, the Temple treasure of Jerusalem, looted by the Romans in AD 70 and taken to Carthage by the Vandals after their sack of Rome in 455, was brought to Constantinople and deposited for a time, perhaps in the Church of St Polyeuctus, before being returned to Jerusalem in either the Church of the Resurrection or the New Church.

-Chariot-racing had been important in Rome for centuries.
-In Constantinople, the hippodrome became over time increasingly a place of political significance.
-It was where (as a shadow of the popular elections of old Rome) the people by acclamation showed their approval of a new emperor, and also where they openly criticized the government, or clamoured for the removal of unpopular ministers.
-In the time of Justinian, public order in Constantinople became a critical political issue.
+Chariot racing had had significant importance in Rome for many centuries.
+In Constantinople, the hippodrome became, over time, increasingly a place of political significance.
+It was where (as a shadow of the popular elections of old Rome) the people by acclamation showed their approval of a new emperor, and also where they openly criticized the government, or clamored for the removal of unpopular ministers.
+It played a crucial role during the riots and in times of political unrest.
+The Hippodrome provided a space for a crowd to be responded to positively or where the acclamations of a crowd were subverted, resorting to the riots that would ensue in the coming years.
+In the time of Justinian's reign, public order in Constantinople became a critical political issue.

-Throughout the late Roman and early Byzantine periods, Christianity was resolving fundamental questions of identity, and the dispute between the orthodox and the monophysites became the cause of serious disorder, expressed through allegiance to the chariot-racing parties of the Blues and the Greens.
+Throughout the late Roman and early Byzantine periods, Christianity was resolving fundamental questions of identity, and the dispute between the Chalcedonians and the non-Chalcedonians became the cause of serious disorder, expressed through allegiance to the chariot-racing parties of the Blues and the Greens.
 The partisans of the Blues and the Greens were said to affect untrimmed facial hair, head hair shaved at the front and grown long at the back, and wide-sleeved tunics tight at the wrist; and to form gangs to engage in night-time muggings and street violence.
-At last these disorders took the form of a major rebellion of 532, known as the "Nika" riots (from the battle-cry of "Conquer!" of those involved).
+At last, these disorders took the form of a major rebellion of 532, known as the "Nika" riots (from the battle-cry of "Conquer!" of those involved).
+The Nika Riots began in the Hippodrome and finished there with the onslaught of over 30,000 people, according to Procopius, those in the blue and green factions, innocent and guilty.
+This came full circle in the relationship within the Hippodrome between the power and the people during the time of Justinian.